genes-and-health/documentation/README.md

-# Genes and Health documentation
+# Genes and Health TRE documentation

 The aim of this documentation is to provide clear and helpful instructions to our end users of the Genes and Health Trust Research Environment.
 The docs are available at [https://genesandhealth.pages.dev/](https://genesandhealth.pages.dev/).
 It is also linked via [https://docs.genesandhealth.org/](https://docs.genesandhealth.org/).